Design and Engineering

 Oakdale and Landfall

 View the most updated route and station layout for the Gold Line project.

 Note: Layouts are a work in progress and subject to change.

-Design advancement for the Gold Line BRT began in early 2018 and is expected to reach 15% complete in early 2019 and completed 30% design in March 2020 and finalized 60% plans in September 2020.
+Design advancement for the Gold Line BRT began in early 2018, reached 15% completion in early 2019 and completed 30% design in March 2020 and finalized 60% plans in September 2020.
 The Engineering phase begins when enough design work has been completed.
-Engineering is expected to begin in 2020 and will take approximately two years to complete.
+Engineering is expected to begin later in 2020 and will take approximately two years to complete.

 Station area planning

-Washington County is conducting station area planning around proposed Gold Line stations within the corridor.
-This work will allow coordination of planning, land uses, and policy development along the line.
-Planning around the Gold Line now will allow cities and project partners to identify new opportunities for economic development, ridership growth, and creation of Transit-Oriented Development (TOD) sites near station areas.
-Station area planning work will continue through early 2019 and include opportunities for public engagement and comment on station area proposals.
+Washington County conducted station area planning around proposed Gold Line stations within the corridor.
+This work allowed coordination of planning, land uses, and policy development along the line.
+Planning around the Gold Line has and will continue to allow cities and project partners to identify new opportunities for economic development, ridership growth, and creation of Transit-Oriented Development (TOD) sites near station areas.
+Washington County's station area planning work was completed in 2019.
 More information can be found at the Gold Line Partners.